 Freezing grapes couldn't be easier, follow these 4 simple steps

-Gently pat the grapes dry with a clean dish towel.
+- Dry Grapes - Gently pat the grapes dry with a clean dishtowel.

-Place the grapes in a freezable container or ziplock bag and store in the freezer.
-(If making for young children the grapes should be quartered, lengthways, before freezing – see below for more info.)
+- Freeze - Place the grapes in a freezable container or ziplock bag and store them in the freezer.
+(If making for young children the grapes should be quartered, lengthways, before freezing - see below for more info.)

 Are Frozen Grapes Safe for Young Children?

 Children under the age of four shouldn’t have whole grapes.
 Cut the grapes lengthways, in quarters, before freezing and allow them to soften slightly before serving.
 Even older kids sometimes eat too quickly, without chewing their food.
 (Parents need to make the call on this) Cutting the grapes, lengthways, is the safest option (or bending to make a sorbet).

 - Freezing grapes on a stick - for a fun snack idea.

 - Bending them to make a grape sorbet.